Betija13/path_finding_project/readme.md

 `end_floor` - same as start_floor

+`use_elevator` - If True, use elevator to get between different floors.
+By default, False aka uses stairs to get from one floor to another.

 `language` - By default, 'LV'.
 Should pass as an argument, if language is 'EN'.

 `destination_file_1` - Path to saved image of 1st map.
 Can be not defined as it will automatically be './path_pics/output.png' or './path_pics/output_1.png'